royhobbstn/math-chompers/README.md

-# Number Munchers (React + TypeScript)
+# Math Chompers (React + TypeScript)

-This project is a child-friendly math game inspired by the classic Number Munchers.
+This project is a child-friendly math game inspired by classic educational math games.
 It is built with React, TypeScript, and Vite.

 ## Features